 A well-structured W&S taxonomy helps by:

-Identification and regulation of water supply and sewerage connections enabling effective enforcement and regulation
+Identification and regulation of water supply and sewerage connections enabling effective enforcement and regulation;

-Building accountability and ensuring transparency
+Building accountability and ensuring transparency; and

-Identification and process key data elements to enable evidence-based decision & policy making
+Identification and process key data elements to enable evidence-based decision and policy making.

 TAXONOMY FOR Water and Sewerage

 While building the knowledge models for water and sewerage systems, it is imperative to consider entities that are interlinked with water and sewerage.
 Water and sewerage is a fee-based municipal revenue charged against permission for the water or sewerage connections, assessment, inspection and billing and payment are the processes that operationalise the revenue mobilization within a ULB.
 Hence, taxonomy for water and sewerage cannot be built in a silo and needs to be accompanied by entities like water and sewerage, channels, stakeholders, associated processes reports and KPIs.
+Fig.1.

-Taxonomy of Water and Sewerage
+Fig. 1 Taxonomy of Water and Sewerage

 The categorizations and sub-categorizations of terms used in water and sewerage taxonomy are summarized in 5.1 to 5.5.
 The categorizations and classifications primarily establish hierarchical relationships, and as a whole yield the taxonomy around water and sewerage.